NAD+ Skincare: What It Is and How It Works

 How NAD+ Works in Skincare

-Boosting Collagen and Elastin
+Supporting Collagen and Elastin

 Collagen and elastin are the proteins that keep skin smooth and firm.
+NAD+ supports enzymes involved in their production, which is why it is discussed in the context of firmer-looking skin and fewer fine lines.

-Protecting Skin from Damage
+Protecting Skin From Damage

-NAD⁺ plays a role in repairing DNA damage from UV rays and pollution.
+NAD+ plays a role in repairing DNA damage from UV rays and pollution.
+That is why it is often discussed in the context of the visible signs of aging and long-term skin health.

 Improving Texture, Tone, and Hydration